KUSHAL-31/react-ai-ragbot/README.md

-# react-ragbot
+# react-ai-ragbot

-`react-ragbot` is a modern React + TypeScript component library that provides drop‑in **AI chat and voice assistant UIs**.
+`react-ai-ragbot` is a modern React + TypeScript component library that provides drop‑in **AI chat and voice assistant UIs**.
 It is designed to connect seamlessly with your backend (LLM, RAG pipeline, or custom AI service) and give users an experience similar to ChatGPT or Google Assistant.

 ---